 Merlin premiered 10 years ago today, promising a fun family adventure.
-So why am I still so emotionally compromised by it?
+So why am I still so emotionally compromised by its ending?

 After lulling us into a false sense of security for five seasons, the series finale of what was supposed to be a fun family show revealed BBC’s Merlin to, in fact, be a slow-burn masterpiece of angst and devastation the likes of which have, in my opinion, yet to be matched.
 And I watch Game of Thrones.